Dave Egerton: Early life

 David Egerton was born on 19 October 1961 in Pinner, Middlesex, and from 1973 to 1980 attended Bishop Wordsworth's School.
+His father Bob, and later his brother Andrew, both represented Wasps FC.
+Starting out as a lock, Egerton soon switched to the back row and primarily played as a number 8.

 Rugby union career

-Egerton primarily played as a number 8.
-Whilst at Loughborough University, he played for English Universities and England Students rugby teams.
+As a schoolboy Egerton was capped for England U16 and U19 before going on to study at Loughborough University, where he played for English Universities and England Students rugby teams.

 Egerton made 163 appearances for Bath Rugby between 1985 and 1995.
 He won five league titles, and five cup competitions with Bath, and helped them win the 1990 Pilkington Cup.
 He averaged one try every three games for Bath.
-He also played for the Barbarians, making his debut for the club in the 1990 Lisbon Sevens tournament.